nomadyus/dotfiles/README.md

 The repository includes the following configuration and tools:
 ### Bash
 #### Aliases
-This [`/bash/aliases.sh`](https://github.com/yusuf-kami/dotfiles/blob/master/bash/aliases.sh) contains all the aliases for the most frequently used commands.
+This **[`/bash/aliases.sh`](https://github.com/yusuf-kami/dotfiles/blob/master/bash/aliases.sh)** bash script contains all the aliases for the most frequently used commands and sets them for the console.
 #### Profile
-A bash **[`/bash/profile.sh`](https://github.com/yusuf-kami/dotfiles/blob/master/bash/profile.sh)** is also included to setup the profile and display preference for the terminal.
+The bash profile script at **[`/bash/profile.sh`](https://github.com/yusuf-kami/dotfiles/blob/master/bash/profile.sh)** is also included to setup the profile and display preference for the terminal.

 #### Theme
 A theme for the bash console I really like called [Dracula](https://draculatheme.com/) is also included.